basekit/docs.basekit.com/getting-started/index.md

 ## Developing Locally

-BaseKit has built an offline Template Viewer to run on your local machine.
+BaseKit has built the **Template Development Kit**, which allows you to view and run templates on your own machine.
 Simply follow the instructions on this page: **[Building templates on your local machine](/getting-started/local-development/)**.

 {% include imagecenter.html image="/assets/content/getting-started/tdk.png" alt="BaseKit Code Editor" %}